mjhorvath/GearHead-Game-Sprites/readme.md

 This library has a lot of depencies that you will need to track down and install yourself.
 I could not include them all due to licensing restrictions.
 Once you have located and downloaded the dependencies, you will need to add them to the Library_Path section of "GearHead.ini".

-Clues to where you might track down these dependencies can be found [here](credits.md).
+Clues to where you might track down these dependencies can be found on the [Credits page](credits.md).

 ## Models